jayesh15111988/LogoPicker/README.md

-# The accompanying Craft document for the framework can be access from [this link](https://www.craft.me/s/p05PNNEZ8rTMb3).
+# The accompanying Craft document for the framework can be accessed from [this link](https://www.craft.me/s/p05PNNEZ8rTMb3).

 # ``LogoPicker framework``